 - Ensure the Scottish Biodiversity Strategy is fully implemented.

-It is not clear what has caused numbers of toads to drop so dramatically but likely causes are a combination of changes to farming practices, loss of ponds, an increase in urbanisation and more deaths on roads.
+It is not clear what has caused numbers of toads to drop so dramatically but likely causes are a combination of changes to farming practices, loss of ponds, an increase in urbanisation and more deaths on roads as traffic values have increased.
 Climate change could also be a factor as research has shown that milder winters are detrimental for hibernating toads.